ABCD-ReproNim/exercises/week_10/week_10_quiz.md

 <details>
 <summary>Click to see answer</summary>

-Answer:
-    - [x] `nothing to save, working tree clean`
+    - `nothing to save, working tree clean`

-        - The working tree refers to your series of commits, the fact that the working tree is clean means there are no new/modified files that Datalad does not know about.
+  The working tree refers to your series of commits, the fact that the working tree is clean means there are no new/modified files that Datalad does not know about.

 ***

 </details>

 **Question 8**

-In this question, we're not going to use ReproMan with an Amazon Web Services or a high performance computing cluster.
+In this question, we're not going to use ReproMan to run commands on an Amazon Web Services server or a high performance computing cluster.
 Instead we are only going to use the machine at our disposal.
 However, once you practice the syntax of ReproMan, changing the command from running commands locally to running commands on a highly